 Enables Repayment Planning

-By using the home loan EMI calculator, you can calculate your EMI beforehand, based on your housing loan ask.
+By using an EMI calculator, you can calculate your EMI beforehand, based on your housing loan ask.
 This will also help you plan your repayment schedule, so your lender knows you already have a plan in mind.